Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation

-where the matrix $\Pmat$ represents the correlations among low-fidelity models $P_{ij} = \corrop{Q_i}{Q_j}$ and the $\rhovec$ vector represents correlations with the high-fidelity model $\rhovec = \left[\corrop{Q}{Q_1}, \dots, \corrop{Q}{Q_M} \right]^\mathrm{T}$), and $\circ$ denotes the Hadamard (element-by-element) product.
+where $\Pmat$ is the matrix of the correlations among low-fidelity models (i.e., $P_{ij} = \corrop{Q_i}{Q_j}$), the $\rhovec$ vector represents correlations with the high-fidelity model (i.e., $\rhovec = \left[\corrop{Q}{Q_1}, \dots, \corrop{Q}{Q_M} \right]^\mathrm{T}$), and $\circ$ denotes the Hadamard (element-by-element) product.
 The $\fvec$ vector and $\Fmat$ matrix are defined using the cardinality of the sets in $\zvec$ as well as the cardinality of the intersections of those sets.
-Definitions of $\fvec$ vector and $\Fmat$ as well as the complete derivation of Equation~\eqref{eq: acv_variance} can be found in the Appendix.
+Definitions of $\fvec$ and $\Fmat$ as well as the complete derivation of Equation~\eqref{eq: acv_variance} can be found in the Appendix.
 The variance reduction of ACV is bounded by the variance reduction of OCV, i.e., $0 \leq R^2_{ACV} < R^2_{OCV} \leq 1$, and it was demonstrated in~\cite{gorodetsky2020generalized} that the main advantage of ACV estimators like ACV-MF and ACV-IS (which are non recursive) is that for $r_i \rightarrow \infty$, $R^2_{ACV} \rightarrow R^2_{OCV}$, while recursive approaches like MLMC and MFMC are limited by the largest correlation within the low-fidelity model ensemble.
 Further details are provided in ~\cite{gorodetsky2020generalized}.